dmbarbour/glas/docs/GlasProg.md

 * Ideally, every program has a clear small-step rewrite semantics.
 This greatly simplifies debugging.

 Embedded data is the only type that doesn't contain names, and is thus not rewritten based on scope.
 However, we should wrap most embedded data with a suitable node that can validate its type and represent intentions, e.g. favoring `(%i.const 42)` where an integer expression is expected.
 Some languages might restrict which data can be embedded.

+# Runtime Thoughts

+## Desiderata

+* generational, real-time GC with minimal overhead
+* acceleration of:
+  * lists as finger-tree ropes, with binary and array fragments
+  * exact rational numbers and binary (or decimal) bignums
+  * at least one low-level machine, e.g. GPGPU
+* effective opportunity for JIT compilation
+* effective opportunity for parallel evaluation

+## Runtime Data Representation

+Although glas data is logically mutable, the program constructs and manipulates data in terms of mutating *variables* in-place.
+This can be supported concretely by allocating every variable a local scratch space of sorts, or by heap-allocating data but tracking uniqueness, or perhaps by combining the two.

+In context of garbage collection, it is convenient that data has a relatively uniform structure so we can easily follow pointers and know to not inspect integers and other data.
+Consider adjacent allocation of `(Header, Binary, Pointers)` triples, where the Header encodes size of binary and count of pointers and hints at how to interpret the binary.
+To keep it simple, Binary size includes the header and is also pointer-aligned.
+There may be specialized headers to further support weakrefs, caching, and other GC features, but the idea is that GC doesn't need to know much about the data.

+The header may also include metadata bits for incremental or generational GC, adding a GC signal handler for automatic cleanup of FFI resources, a few metadata bits for linear, affine, and relevant types, runtime versus global scope, etc.. and perhaps a few bits for how to interpret the structure as a binary tree.

+This encoding is inefficient for fine-grained allocations.
+We can mitigate this by favoring large allocations.
+However, large allocations tend to be overly specialized.
+To resolve this, I propose a generic approach to larger allocations: the binary is interpreted as [glas object](GlasObject.md), and associated pointers are accessed as external references.
+For efficient indexing of pointers, the header may indicate a runtime-specialized variant of glas object, e.g. binding 0xC0..0xFF to the first sixty-four pointers.
+(A few other headers could efficiently support arrays and binaries.)

+The use of glas object internally within the runtime allows for both compact representations and a clean path towards content-addressed storage as the basis for virtual memory.
+However, I don't believe this approach has really been pursued before, so I'm somewhat uneasy about performance.
+Performance will depend on relative overhead of allocation versus added overhead to construct or observe the binary encoding.

+*Note:* It is feasible to push some header bits into tagged pointers.
+This might support more efficient tracking of uniqueness, linearity, or scope.
+However, it doesn't seem essential.

+### Header Bits

+Some concrete ideas on encoding of the header bits.

+Regarding size information.
+A simple encoding could specify 6 bits for binary size (sizeof(ptr) * 1..64) and 6 bits for pointer count (0..63), for a total of 12 bits.
+These could overlap to encode a maximum allocation of roughly 512 bytes, or they could add, reaching 1024 bytes but only in rare cases.

+Alternatively, we could use an exponential encoding, limiting allocations to `2^K` for small values of K, then specifying how many of those values are pointers.
+This can essentially use the same encoding as stems, relating allocation size to bitstring length.

+        Stem Encoding
+        abc1000...0     encodes three bits into N bits abcdefg...1     encodes (N-1) bits into N bits 0000000...0     either unused or an extension

+        Allocation Size for 4-bit encodings:
+        abc1            encodes 0..7 pointers, sizeof 8 pointers
+        ab10            encodes 0..3 pointers, sizeof 4 pointers
+        a100            encodes 0..1 pointers, sizeof 2 pointers
+        1000 and 0000   unused (or special interpretation)

+The latter would fully support 512 byte allocations with just 7 header bits, instead of 12.
+With 12 header bits, our max allocation is now 16kB.
+We lose the ability to allocate nodes that aren't a power of two in size, but limiting allocations to powers of two does simplify fragmentation as we recycle memory.

+If we're willing for GC to read the binary, we could skip the bits to indicate number of pointers.

+Aside from size information, I estimate:

+* metadata bits for incremental or generational GC - perhaps 4 bits
+* metadata bits for uniqueness (in-place update) - 1 bit
+* metadata bits for data scope - 2 bits
+* metadata bits for substructural types - 1 bit (linear flag) or 2 bits (affine and relevant flags)
+* extensible GC header?
+1 bit, uses binary data.
+* an interpretation hint, e.g. glob vs binary vs array?
+3 bits?

+A simple 32-bit header seems adequate for all of this, a simple size encoding, and extension with future ideas.